lynnemunini/book-shelf/README.md

 * Dribbble - [Book Reading App Design](https://dribbble.com/shots/15046796-Books-reading-app)

 ### Contact
-If you have any questions or suggestions, feel free to contact me at [Twitter](https://twitter.com/LynneMunini) or [LinkedIn](https://www.linkedin.com/in/lynnemunini/).
+If you have any questions or suggestions, feel free to contact me on [Twitter](https://twitter.com/LynneMunini) or [LinkedIn](https://www.linkedin.com/in/lynnemunini/).
 You can also raise an issue on the repository.